MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 <details>
 <summary>Markdown</summary>

-<br>Markdown is a lightweight, plain-text formatting language used to create formatted documents.
+<br>Markdown is not a standalone software but rather a lightweight, plain-text formatting language used to create formatted documents.
 It was created by John Gruber in 2004 with the goal of being easy to read and write, using simple syntax to style text, create lists, links, images, and more.
 It is widely used for writing documentation, readme files, and content for static websites.

 Basic Markdown Syntax